ebrelsford/portfolio/_posts/2014-04-30-leaflet-snogylop.md

 url-display: github.com/ebrelsford/Leaflet.snogylop
 ---

 A simple Leaflet plugin that lets you invert polygons on a map.
-Sometimes you would rather fade out everything outside of an area rather than highlight everything inside that area, and this plugin does that for you.
+Sometimes you would rather de-emphasize everything outside of an area rather than highlight everything inside that area, and this plugin does that for you.